-- 1/ Most states have a corporate income tax as well. - 2 / This income tax is also owed by the 15th of April based on a fiscal year ended the previous December. - 3 / Each state has its own tax form and tax code rules, but like Federal taxes, state taxes are based on corporate profitability / income. - 4 / Companies should always file taxes in the state in which they are headquartered, not necessarily incorporated. - 5 / Companies should consider the specific tax laws in all states where business is conducted or where it sells its goods and services. - 6 / Many companies incorporate in Delaware due to its favorable tax and litigation environment.
+1/ Most states have a corporate income tax as well.

+2/ This income tax is also owed by the 15th of April based on a fiscal year ended the previous December.

+3 / Each state has its own tax form and tax code rules, but like Federal taxes, state taxes are based on corporate profitability / income.

+3 / Businesses file a Form 1120 with the Internal Revenue Service to outline the profitability of the business and the associated taxes owed.

+4/ Even when a business is not profitable and therefore owes no taxes, it still must file its Form 1120.

+4 / Companies should always file taxes in the state in which they are headquartered, not necessarily incorporated.

+5 / Companies should consider the specific tax laws in all states where business is conducted or where it sells its goods and services.

+6 / Many companies incorporate in Delaware due to its favorable tax and litigation environment.
 Companies incorporated in Delaware owe an annual franchise tax that is typically payable in February.

-y Local taxes
+v Local taxes

-- 1/ Many cities and other locations levy corporate taxes and or franchise taxes on companies headquartered or operating within their borders. - 2/ These taxes are sometimes based on income, but often are based on gross receipts (revenue) or even payroll. - 3 / Check the website of any city in which your company maintains either a physical presence or employs a worker to determine any tax liability.
+1/ Many cities and other locations levy corporate taxes and or franchise taxes on companies headquartered or operating within their borders.

+2/ These taxes are sometimes based on income, but often are based on gross receipts (revenue) or even payroll.

+3 / Check the website of any city in which your company maintains either a physical presence or employs a worker to determine any tax liability.